satansdeer/satansdeer.github.com/content/legacy-posts/reducers-vs-transducers/index.md

 ## Map And Filter As Reducers

 The other cool thing about reducers is that you can chain them to perform a series of operations on some data.
-This opens up huge possibilities for composition and reuse of small reducer functions.
+This opens up possibilities for composition and reuse of small reducer functions.

 Let's say you have an ordered array of numbers.
 You want to get even numbers from it and then multiply by 2.